brunorijsman/yang-tutorial/docs/yuma-pro-sdk.md

 YumaPro SDK is available in binary and in source code.

-There are also YumaPro SDK Basic and YumaPro SDK Basic Plus versions that offer a subset of the features and that you can use for free for internal use only subject to restrictions (see the
+YumaPro SDK Basic and YumaPro SDK Basic Plus offer a subset of the YumaPro SDK features and can be used for free for internal use subject to restrictions (see the
 [license document](https://www.yumaworks.com/download/yumapro-sdk-basic-license/)
 for details):